jaragos0s/Seunghui/OS/myptrace.md

 Completed:
   1. Print all the system calls which are called
   2. Print total number of syscalls
+  3. Count the number of system calls
+  4. Sorting the array of system calls

 Need To Complete:
-  1. Count the number of system calls
-  2. Modify the details
+  1. Modify the details
-  3. Be sure that the program abovev so that any program can be specified as command-line arguments
+  2. Be sure that the program above so that any program can be specified as command-line arguments